 A main consideration in HRV analysis is the reliability of raw inter-beat interval data from ECG recordings.
 To ensure accurate various HRV measures, the intervals must be captured in a continuous and correctly sequenced manner.
 Both frequency-domain analyses depend on the integrity of the inter-beat interval sequence, while some time-domain measures, such as RMSSD and pNN50, specifically quantify the variability in the differences between successive intervals.

 In Study I, we used data from a 12-lead Holter system, which is considered the gold standard for long-term ECG recordings.
 This provided a valid reference for evaluating wearable devices.
-With detailed and sequential inter-beat intervals, we were able to access full range of HRV metrics including, time-domain measures of variability between successive intervals, while frequency-domain measures were derived across power bands from high to ultra-low frequencies.
+With detailed and sequential inter-beat intervals, we were able to assess the full range of HRV metrics including, time-domain measures of variability between successive intervals, while frequency-domain measures were derived across power bands from high to ultra-low frequencies.

 In Study II, we used the Actiheart device to assess HRV.
 The device was configured to record continuously over an 8-day period.
 It captured 30-second epochs of mean heart rate intervals, along with upper and lower prediction intervals.
 From each epoch, we generated a distribution of inter-beat intervals.
 An algorithm was applied to estimate HRV from these distributions, and its validation showed strong agreement with established metrics, including SDNN, SDANN, and the SDNN index [49]44.
 However, a limitation of this dataset is that it did not allow for the calculation of frequency-domain measures or specific time-domain metrics such as RMSSD or pNN50.
 High-frequency power, RMSSD, and pNN50 typically show earlier diurnal peaks compared to low-frequency power and SDNN36.
 These measures are more reflective of parasympathetic activity during in- and expiration.
 It remains to be determined how these hourly measures relate to cardiovascular disease, heart failure, and all-cause mortality.

-In the context of this project, which focuses on long-term HRV in diabetes and cardiovascular research, it is important to acknowledge that the autonomic nervous function we aim to assess may also be influenced by behavioral factors such as physical activity, sleep, meal timing, emotions, smoking, caffeine intake, alcohol consumption, medication use, and prior cardiovascular complications.
-These factors can potentially mask or mimic underlying physiological dysfunction during recordings.
+In the context of this study, which focuses on long-term HRV in free-living conditions, it is important to acknowledge that the autonomic nervous function we aim to assess may also be influenced by behavioral factors such as physical activity, sleep, meal timing, emotions, smoking, caffeine intake, alcohol consumption, medication use, and prior cardiovascular complications.
+These factors can potentially mask or mimic underlying physiological dysfunction during recordings, but they can also elicit the HRV responses we are interested in.
 Therefore, reduced long-term HRV cannot be interpreted solely as a marker of autonomic function.
-Moreover, HRV is influenced by lifestyle patterns over time, making it sensitive not only to day-to-day behaviors but also to long-term habits that affect autonomic balance.
+HRV is also influenced by lifestyle patterns over time, making it sensitive not only to day-to-day behaviors but also to long-term habits that affect autonomic balance.
 In Study II, we observed that individuals with lower HRV also had lower habitual physical activity and lower VO2 max, suggesting that reduced HRV reflects a more sedentary lifestyle and lower cardiorespiratory fitness.

 In Studies I and II, we accounted for habitual physical activity, and in Study II, we also adjusted hourly HRV for physical movement during recordings to test the influence of concurrent activity.
 However, further studies are needed to understand how lifestyle patterns affect long-term HRV recordings on subsequent days, in order to better isolate the behavioral component.
 In both studies, we excluded participants with prior CVD to preserve the etiological order between autonomic dysfunction and cardiovascular outcomes.